Easy Chicken, Broccoli, and Rice Cheesy Casserole

-Casseroles are always great for a quick and easy weeknight dinner fix.
+Casseroles are always great for a quick and easy weeknight dinner.
 When you're in a rush to get dinner on the table, just toss all of your ingredients in a casserole dish and pop it in the oven.

-This Chicken Broccoli and Rice Casserole is so cheesy and it's topped with a crispy, buttery breadcrumb crust.
-This recipe is perfect for using up any leftover chicken, turkey or rice that you have on hand.
+This chicken, broccoli, and rice cheesy casserole is topped with a wonderfully crispy, buttery breadcrumb crust.
+This recipe is perfect for using up any leftover chicken, turkey, or rice that you have on hand.
 And it's freezer friendly.
 Just whip up a bigger batch and freeze it in foil baking pans.
-Then its ready to go when you want to make it.
+Then it's ready to go when you want to make it.
 All you have to do is toss it in the oven.

-This casserole also makes a great one pot dish to bring to a potluck or dinner party.
+This casserole also makes a great one-pot dish to bring to a potluck or dinner party.
 No one can resist a cheesy casserole dish.
-If you want to make it as a side instead, just leave out the chicken.
+You could also make it as a side dish, or you could easily leave out the chicken to make it vegetarian.

 - 2 cups broccoli, fresh or frozen

 - 1 can cream of broccoli and cheddar soup

 - 1/2 cup milk

 - 1 cup cheddar cheese, shredded

 - 2 tablespoons butter, melted

 - Combine the chicken, broccoli, and cooked rice in your casserole dish.
 If you are using fresh broccoli, you will need to quickly blanch it in boiling water (until it's partially cooked) before adding to the dish.
 If you are using frozen broccoli, no need to pre-cook it.
 Just add it to the casserole dish.